Phone conversation between Barack Obama and Hassan Rouhani: Rouhani and Obama's remarks

 Regarding the issues raised in the telephone conversation, Rouhani said that the discussion he had with Obama was mainly the nuclear issue.
 He said that "this issue is not only the right of the Iranian people but also a part of the national pride of the Iranian".
 He continued: Regarding the P5 + 1, he said that "with the opportunity created by the Iranian nation, this opportunity should be used and expedited in this matter", so the President of the United States said "I instruct the Secretary of State to expedite this matter;" Their main focus was to move faster on the nuclear issue.
 After the call, Barack Obama said on a television program: "Just now, I spoke on the phone with President Rouhani.
 Our conversation was about the current actions and efforts to reach an agreement on Iran's nuclear program."

+Rouhani said that in this regard: I spoke with Mr. Obama on the phone, and this relationship between the two nations can be the beginning of a long way ahead.
+Of course, not all our problems with the West can be solved by a phone call or a meeting.
+From the very first letter that Mr. Obama wrote to me after the presidential election and congratulated me on the election, and other issues that he raised in the letter, and according to this phone call, it is quite clear that the viewpoint has changed.
+Obama told me on the phone that we have a lot of problems inside and you have a lot of problems inside Iran, so we have to think about how to overcome these problems.

-Hassan Rouhani said that in this regard: Hassan Rouhani stressed that Obama also said on the phone that they both emphasized in his speech that he is not looking for nuclear weapons and that the Supreme Leader of Iran also said that the production of weapons is forbidden by Islamic law (fatwa), so the way is open to achieve results, but both nations should know that foreign policy issues are not a smooth path ahead.
+Rouhani stressed that Obama also said on the phone that they both emphasized in his speech that he is not looking for nuclear weapons and that the supreme leader of Iran also said that the production of weapons is forbidden by Islamic law (fatwa), so the way is open to achieve results, but both nations should know that foreign policy issues are not a smooth path ahead.
 Rather, they have a difficult road ahead of them, and the problems of eight or ten years cannot be solved in ten days.
 Rouhani said about this phone call:

+In my opinion, on the issue of Iran and the United States, we have a lot of problems, and I told Mr. Obama on this phone that there has been a very dark atmosphere between Iran and the United States for the past 35 years, and our nation were opposed to US actions on various occasions.
+It is not a problem that can be solved in the short term, and he replied that I also said that it can not be solved on one night and we need time.